VA Loan Guide: Eligibility, Best Lenders and How to ApplyVA Home Loan Requirements and Eligibility Guidelines for 2024

 Can you get a VA loan with no credit?

-Veterans returning from deployment may not have enough payment history for a traditional credit score.
-In that case, VA lenders can use rent, utility, car insurance and other payment histories to make an approval decision.
+Yes.
+Many veterans returning from deployment don’t have enough payment history for a traditional credit score.
+In those cases, VA lenders can use rent, utility, car insurance and other payment histories to make an approval decision.
 In fact, VA underwriters consider your housing payment history to be one of the best indicators of whether you’ll be responsible with a new home loan.

 After bankruptcy or foreclosure, most lenders enforce a waiting period before you can get another loan.
 This is also true for VA loans, but the mandatory waiting periods can be far shorter than you’ll find with most other loan programs.